silverbulletmd/silverbullet/website/🔌 Core/Slash Commands.md

-Slash commands are built-in to Silver Bullet, the [[🔌 Core]] plug provides a few helpful ones:
+Slash commands are built-in to Silver Bullet.
+You can trigger them by typing a `/` in your text (after whitespace).

+The [[🔌 Core]] plug provides a few helpful ones:

 * `/h1` through `/h4` to turn the current line into a header
 * `/hr` to insert a horizontal rule (`---`)